wuyichen24/system-design-knowledge/patterns/transaction_patterns/Two_Phase_Commit.md

 ### Cons
 - It is a blocking protocol (The protocol will need to lock the object that will be changed before the transaction completes).
+- Cannot dependably recover from a failure of both the coordinator and a participant during the commit phase.

 ## Consideration
 | Topic | Consideration | Possible Solution Options |